nuhame/mlpug/README.md

-# MLPug
+# mlpug
-MLPug is a machine learning library agnostic framework for model training.
+Mlpug is a machine learning library agnostic framework for model training.

 So much of the functionality you need to train your machine learning model is independent of the machine learning library your, e.g. PyTorch and Tensorflow.